purestorage/helm-charts/operator-csi-plugin/README.md

 More details on using customized filesystem options can be found [here](../docs/csi-filesystem-options.md).

+## PSO use of StorageClass

+Whilst there are some default `StorageClass` definitions provided by the PSO installation, refer [here](../docs/custom-storageclasses.md) for more details on these default storage classes and how to create your own cu stom storage classes that can be used by PSO.

 ## Installation

 Clone this GitHub repository, selecting the version of the operator you wish to install.
 We recommend using the latest released version.
 Information on this can be found [here](https://github.com/purestorage/helm-charts/releases)</br>